evanchodora/radio_ams/README.md

 ```
 Where `device` is your device location (i.e. `/dev/ttyUSB0`) and `ip_addr` is address you'd like to assign to the interface.

-## Server
+## Server and Database

-### Setting up the Database

 The first step is to create the message database in the desired server directory:
 ```
 python3 create_db.py
 ```

-Edit the `run_server` script to the desired port (default is 4444).

-Run the server with `./run_server` to start the server and listen for incoming connections.
+Run the server with `./run_server $server_port` to start the server and listen for incoming connections with the specified server port.

 ## Clients

 After setting up the radio interface on the clients, a user can edit the `run_client` script with their callsign, server ip, and port.
-The client can then connect by running `./run_client` and interact with the AMS through the CLI in their terminal once the connection is made.
+The client can then connect by running `./run_client $local_callsign $server_ip $port` and interact with the AMS through the CLI in their terminal once the connection is made.

 After exiting the AMS software, `CTRL+D` can be used to end the connection.